 - The program benefits the demobilized and his immediate family.

 - Manages a weapons, war material, and information buy back program.

 - Develops and executes an Information Operations strategy valued at over (US) $4 million.

 Colombia's Humanitarian Assistance to the Demobilized (PAHD) has reduced the strength of Colombian narco-terrorists organization by more than 15,000 FARC, ELN, AUC and other criminal entities since 2001.
 This Humanitarian Program provides a legal mechanism for individuals in illegally armed groups to demobilize with certain legal protections and humanitarian benefits which include shelter, food, health, and education to them and family members.
 During the Uribe administration, 8,858 FARC, 2,015 ELN, 3,682 AUC, and 445 other illegal armed group members have demobilized on an individual basis.
 The demobilized provide vital information that fuses intelligence into more than 50% of Colombian Security Forces operations.
 This program has removed 2,399 females and 2,330 minors from the ranks of Colombian terrorist organizations.

-For an example of NAS supported Information Operations strategy to encourage desertions, see the following commercial (attach Nino commercial)
+For an example of this office's supported Information Operations strategy to encourage desertions, see the following commercial (attach Nino commercial).